Generalizations of Length Limited Huffman Coding for Hierarchical Memory Settings: Introduction

-In such settings, that require decoding to be performed in real-time, it is acceptable to sacrifice the compression ratio to a small extent if it results in improved decode time as this is a critical aspect for a good user experience.
-Moreover, as the data is encoded only once, it is acceptable to spend extra time in the encoding process to suitably compress the data so that it can be decoded quickly.
+Traversal of a Huffman tree to decode compressed data has an inherent cost proportional to the path length that can be prohibitively slow for many real time applications.
+One such application is inference task in deep learning.
+As the sizes of deep learning models are quite large, smaller models are obtained by using Huffman coding in conjunction with other techniques to reduce the memory consumption \cite{HanMD15}.
+The model is decoded in real-time when inference has to be performed.
+In such settings, it is acceptable to trade-off the compression ratio for improved decode time as this is a critical aspect for a good user experience.
+Since the data is encoded only once, it may be beneficial to spend the extra time in suitably encoding data to expedite decoding.

-Decoding of Huffman coded data is typically performed using lookup tables; code trees are employed where small tables are used to represent subtrees\cite{634683}.
-Thus a number of input bits are used to lookup a table; if $w$ bits are used (called the width of the table), then the size of the table is $2^w$.
+To avoid repeated sequential path traversals of the Huffman tree, we can exploit the indirect addressing capabilities of the RAM model by using lookup tables; code trees are employed where small tables are used to represent subtrees \cite{634683}.
+If $w$ bits are used (called the width of the table), then the size of the table is $2^w$.
+So we partition the code into prefixes of smaller lengths when the tree is not balanced, to economize space.
 If a prefix of the lookup bits forms a valid code word, then the table entry points to the corresponding code word and the input slides ahead by the number of bits used in the encoding of the code word.
-Otherwise, the table entry points to another table wherein a lookup is performed with the next fixed number of bits (possibly different than $w$) of the input; this is repeated until a valid word is decoded.
+Otherwise, the table entry points to another table where a lookup is performed with the next fixed number of bits (possibly different than $w$) of the input; this is repeated until a valid word is decoded.
 This is illustrated in Figure~\ref{fig:multi-tables}.
-The prefix tree can be viewed as multiple levels of blocks where each block corresponds to a lookup table used during decoding.
-We refer to this scheme of using multiple lookup tables (blocks) as \textit{blocking}.
-Figure~\ref{fig:blocking} provides an illustration of a blocking scheme.